SiRapMin/sensors/README.md

+## Fix it problem in the future:
+* Overtrain Net
+* Analyze value of Ultraviolet

 ## Sensor Program and Artificial Vision with Tensorflow(CO2, Humidity, Temperature, TPOC)

 ### Some data will be recolected from diferents environments using environmental sensors to check some variables as CO2, humidity, temperature, pH, ultraviolet like some other gases.<br>